Slapping (strike): Etymology and definitions

 The word slap was first recorded in 1632, probably as a form of onomatopoeia.
 It shares its beginning consonants with several other English words related to violence, such as "slash", "slay", and "slam".
 The word is found in several English colloquialisms, such as, "slap fight", "slap-happy", "slapshot", "slapstick", "slap on the wrist" (as a mild punishment), "slap in the face" (as an insult or, alternatively, as a reproof against a lewd or insulting comment), and "slap on the back" (an expression of friendship or congratulations).

 In music

 In jazz and other styles of music, the term refers to the action of pulling an instrument's strings back and allowing them to smack the instrument.

 Bitch slap

 "Bitch slap" is a slang phrase that dates to the 1990s.
 It means to slap someone to express dominance, contempt, or disrespect.

 Happy slapping

 For about five years beginning in 2004, happy slapping became a UK fad.
-Happy slapping is the phenomenon whereby kids assault someone while being taped by a friend on their mobile phone: afterwards the video is uploaded to a site like YouTube.
+Happy slapping is the phenomenon whereby kids assault someone while being recorded by a friend on their mobile phone; afterwards the video is uploaded to a site like YouTube.
 Media coverage of the alleged trend led to a nationwide moral panic, including a call by one member of parliament for schools to block mobile phone signals.